railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 To define the departmental structure, use the menu  *Administration > Users > Department Structure > Define Departments.*

-.. tip::   *Advice*
+.. tip:: Timesheet approval

 	At first sight, the approval of timesheets by a department manager can seem a bureaucratic hindrance.
-This operation however is crucial for effective management.
+	This operation is crucial for effective management, however.
 	We have too frequently seen companies in the situation where managers are so overworked that they don't know what their employees are doing.

 	So this approval process supplies the manager with an outline of each employee's work at least once a week.
 	And this is carried out for the hours worked on all the different projects.

 Once the timesheets have been approved you can then use them for cost control and for invoicing hours to clients.